 He shrugged.
 "Who knows?
-Amorphous black creatures of sorcery that eat flesh.
-Need any more details?
-I've never known anyone to meet up with one and live, so that's the best I can tell you."
+Amorphous black crea-tures of sorcery that eat flesh.
+Need a more details?
+I've never known anyone to meet up with one and live, so that's the best I can to you."

 "That's enough," she assured him.
 "So the light has to burn until I'm down in the tower."